Obtaining a New Representation for the Golden Ratio by Solving a Biquadratic Equation

-Firstly, we will solve equation (3) by an algorithm very similar with the one employed by Ludovico Ferrari in his solution of quartic equations (polynomial equations of the fourth degree)\footnote{The goal of Ferrari's algorithm for solving the general quartic is to have perfect squares in both sides of the equation.}[2].
-For such, we start by observing that equation (3) can be re-written in the following way:
+Firstly, we will solve equation (\ref{eq4}) by using an algorithm very similar to the one originally employed by Ludovico Ferrari in his solution for the quartic equations (polynomial equations of the fourth degree)\footnote{The goal of Ferrari's algorithm for solving the general quartic is to have perfect squares in both sides of the equation.}\cite{cardano}.
+In order to do that, we start by observing that equation (\ref{eq4}) can be also rewritten in the following way:

 or